-If you want to know how to create your board of directors, and fill positions for several roles such as VP, CFO, CIO, CISO, CLO and Chief Creative Officers, look for self-starters who have true expertise to bring to the table for your startup and seek to fill these five critical roles right away:
+If you want to know how to create your board of directors, and fill positions for several roles such as VP, CFO, CIO, CISO, CLO and CCO, look for self-starters who have true expertise to bring to the table for your startup and seek to fill these five critical roles right away:

 Chairman of the Board: The Big Boss